inferno-framework/inferno-framework.github.io/docs/writing-tests/test-inputs-outputs.md

 ---
-title: Test Inputs/Outputs
+title: Inputs and Outputs
 nav_order: 3
 parent: Writing Tests
 layout: docs
 section: docs
 ---
-# Test Inputs/Outputs
+# Inputs and Outputs
 Inputs and outputs provide a structured way to pass information into and out of tests.
-When a user initiates a test run, a modal is displayed allowing them to provide input values.
-When multiple tests are being run together, the user is not prompted for inputs which can be populated by the output of a previous test in the run.
+When a user initiates a test run, a modal is displayed for providing input values.
+When multiple tests are run together, the user will not be prompted for inputs that are populated by the output of a previous test in the run.
 Currently, all inputs and outputs are stored as strings.

+## Inputs

-## Defining Inputs
+#### Defining Inputs
 The `input` method defines an input. `input` can take several arguments, but only the identifier is required:
 - `identifier` - (**required**) a name for this input.
 The input value is available in the run block using this name.
 - `title:` -  a title which is displayed in the UI.
 - `description:` - a description which is displayed in the UI.
-- `type:` - controls the type of html input element used in the UI.
-Currently three possible values:
+- `type:` - controls the type of HTML input element used in the UI.
+Currently there are 5 possible values:
   - `'text'` - (**default**) a regular input field.
   - `'textarea'` - for a text area input field.
   - `'radio'` - for a radio button singular selection field.